JeetThakore/Containerized-Data-Pipeline-Real-Time-API-Streaming-with-Kafka-Spark-Airflow-PostgreSQL/README.md

 ## What This Project Does

-This pipeline pulls random user data from an external API, pushes it through a message queue, processes it, and lands it in a relational database — all automated and containerized.
+This pipeline pulls random user data from an external API, pushes it through a message queue, processes it, and lands it in a relational database.
+The entire workflow is automated and containerized.

-Here's how data flows through the system:
+Here is how data flows through the system:

 ```
 External API → Kafka Producer → Kafka Topic → Spark Consumer → PostgreSQL